The necessity to restore entire VM

 How to restore VMs depends on how you backed them up.
 If you want to restore a whole VM that is instantly usable, you need to perform an image-level backup that contains the operating system, configuration files, and all data on disk, including applications, empty disk blocks, system state, etc.

-Basically, there are 3 ways to perform full VM recovery.
+Basically, you can try these ways for full VM recovery.

-Accordingly, I will take VMware ESXi as an example, to introduce how to perform a full VM recovery.
+Accordingly, I will take VMware ESXi as an example, to introduce how to restore virtual machine in VMware ESXi.